OCIPOC/courses-and-books/python-data-structures/book/maps-hashtables-skiplists.md

 There are a lot of scenarios in software engineering when we need to map a key to a certain value.
 Consider a lookup table that maps countries to currencies, ip addresses to geo-locations, phone models to os names, etc. We note that the keys (the country names) are assumed to be unique, but the values (the currency units) are not necessarily unique

 ## Maps and Dictionaries
 Python's [dict class](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) represents an abstraction known as a dictionary in which unique keys are mapped to associated values.
-Consider the problem of counting the number of occurrences of words in a list.
+Consider the problem of counting the number of occurrences of words in a text.
 ```Python
 def count_words(text: str) -> dict:
     d = {}